-In South Florida’s flourishing real estate market, disputes are common.
-Typically, real estate conflicts are resolved through arbitration in accordance with the dispute resolution clause contained in most real estate contracts.
-However, claims of fraud or breach of contract or disputes with a third party may lead to litigation.
+In Florida, most real estate conflicts reach a resolution through arbitration, as this is the clause contained in the majority of real estate contracts.
+However, if a breach of contract, fraud claim or dispute with a third party should arise, it may lead to litigation.

-During most real estate transactions, an escrow holds the buyer’s funds and the seller’s property deed until the deal is completed, at which point the money and deed are released to the appropriate party.
-An escrow ensures that both parties hold up their end of the real estate agreement.
-Conflicting instructions, liens on property, unclear title and breaches of the real estate contract can interfere with the typically straightforward escrow transaction.
-The escrow agent has a duty to retain the funds and deed until any disputes are resolved.
+During real estate transactions, it is common for the escrow company to hold the buyer’s funds and the seller’s real property deed until the transaction is completed when the money and deed are released.
+Escrow is in place to ensure that both parties abide by the real estate contract.
+Liens on the property, conflicting instructions, breach of contract and unclear title can complicate otherwise straightforward transactions.
+The escrow agent is required to retain the deed and all funds until any disputes are fully resolved.

-Real estate agents and brokers earn commissions on sales and purchase contracts they negotiate and secure.
-A buyer’s or a seller’s refusal to pay can amount to the loss of thousands of dollars on a single transaction.
-Agents and brokers are entitled to the money they earned at closing and our team demands rightful payment.
-We recommend pursuing your claim as soon as possible before money is released from escrow.
+Real estate brokers and agents earn commissions on the purchase and sales contracts they handle, negotiate and secure.
+If a buyer or seller refuses to pay the commission, this can cost the brokerage or agent thousands of dollars in lost income.
+Brokers and agents are entitled to the commissions they earn at closing, and our team recommends they pursue their claim before any funds are released from escrow.